Star Wars: Episode IV: A New Hope

 Families can talk about...

-Families can talk about the heavy merchandising of the film in the decades since its release.
+Families can talk about the heavy merchandising of Star Wars: Episode IV: A New Hope in the decades since its release.
 Kids: Did watching the movie make you want to buy toys or games related to the movie?
 What's the appeal of owning something you've seen in a movie?